Making Vision Transformers Truly Shift-Equivariant: Truly Shift-equivariant ViT

-Based on the energy in~\equref{eq:awsa_energy_shift}, we define \texttt{A-WSA}$:\sR^{M\times D}\mapsto \sR^{M \times D'}$ as: where $G:\sR^{\floor{\frac{M}{W}}}\mapsto \sR$ is any shift-invariant function.
-By choosing windows based on maximizer $m^{\star}$, \texttt{A-WSA} consistently generates the same group of windows despite input shifts, as shown in Claim~\ref{claim:awsa_equivariance}.
+where $G:\sR^{\floor{\frac{M}{W}}}\mapsto \sR$ is a shift-invariant function.
+By choosing windows based on $m^{\star}$, \texttt{A-WSA} generates the same group of windows despite input shifts, as shown in Claim~\ref{claim:awsa_equivariance}.

-\begin{mdframed}[style=MyFrame,align=center] \begin{restatable}{claim}{awsa} If $G$ in~\equref{eq:a_wsa} is shift invariant, then \texttt{A-WSA} is shift-equivariant. \end{restatable} \end{mdframed} \begin{proof} Given two groups of tokens related by a circular shift, and a shift-invariant $G$, We show that shifting each group by its maximizer in~\equref{eq:a_wsa} induces an offset that is a multiple of $W$.
-So, both groups are partitioned in the same windows (up to a circular shift).
-See~\figref{fig:awsa} for an illustration of this consistent window grouping.
-The complete proof is deferred to Appendix~\secref{supp_sec:proof}. \end{proof}
+\begin{mdframed}[style=MyFrame,align=center] \begin{restatable}{claim}{awsa} If $G$ in~\equref{eq:a_wsa} is shift invariant, then \texttt{A-WSA} is shift-equivariant. \end{restatable} \end{mdframed} \begin{proof} Given two groups of tokens related by a circular shift, and a shift-invariant function $G$, shifting each group by its maximizer in~\equref{eq:a_wsa} induces an offset that is a multiple of $W$.
+So, both groups are partitioned in the same windows up to a circular shift. \figref{fig:awsa} illustrates this consistent window grouping.
+The proof is deferred to Appendix~\secref{supp_sec:proof}. \end{proof}

-{ \bf Adaptive patch merging (\texttt{A-PMerge}).} As reviewed in~\secref{sec:prelim}, \texttt{PMerge} consists of a vectorization of $P$ neighboring tokens followed by a linear projection from $\sR^{D}$ to $\sR^{\tilde{D}}$.
-A key property of \texttt{PMerge} is its equivalence to a strided convolution with $\tilde{D}$ output channels, stride factor $P$ and kernel size $P$.
-We use this property to propose a shift-equivariant patch merging. \begin{mdframed}[style=MyFrame,align=center] \begin{restatable}{claim}{pmergeconv} \texttt{PMerge} is equivalent to a strided convolution with $\tilde{D}$ output channels, stride factor $P$ and kernel size $P$. \end{restatable} \end{mdframed} \begin{proof} Expressing convolutions via circulant matrices, \texttt{PMerge} corresponds to a convolution sum with kernels represented as columns of $\mE^{\text{(merge)}}$.
-The full proof is deferred to Appendix~\secref{supp_sec:proof}. \end{proof} Following Claim~\ref{claim:pmergeconv}, to attain shift-equivariance, the adaptive polyphase sampling (APS) by~\citet{chaman2021truly} is adopted as pooling operator.
-The reader is referred to APS's official paper for details on its shift-equivariance for CNNs.
-Let \texttt{APS}$^{(P)}$ denote the adaptive polyphase sampling layer of striding factor $P$ and the input tokens be expressed as $\mT= \in \sR^{M\times D}$.
-Then, \texttt{A-PMerge}$:\sR^{M\times D}\mapsto \sR^{\frac{M}{P}\times \tilde{D}}$ is equivalent to where $\vy_{k}\in \sR^{M}$ results from a circular convolution with kernel size $P$ and $\tilde{D}$ output channels The intuition is that, while \texttt{PMerge} selects $\frac{M}{P}$ embeddings via downsampling (due to the striding operation), shift-equivariance can be achieved by adaptively choosing the best polyphase component based on its $\ell_{2}$ norm.
+\myparagraph{ \bf Adaptive patch merging (\texttt{A-PMerge}).} As reviewed in~\secref{sec:prelim}, \texttt{PMerge} consists of a vectorization of $P$ neighboring tokens followed by a projection from $\sR^{PD}$ to $\sR^{\tilde{D}}$.
+So, it can be expressed as a strided convolution with $\tilde{D}$ output channels, stride factor $P$ and kernel size $P$.
+We use this property to propose a shift-equivariant patch merging. \begin{mdframed}[style=MyFrame,align=center] \begin{restatable}{claim}{pmergeconv} \texttt{PMerge} corresponds to a strided convolution with $\tilde{D}$ output channels, striding $P$ and kernel size $P$. \end{restatable} \end{mdframed}